 We know our programs work and typically 58% of our clients are hired after using our services.
 In 2022, we supported over 2,500 women on their journeys back to employment and financial independence.

 So far in 2023, demand for our services has increased by 80% above 2022 levels as more women become ready to re-enter the workforce.
 At the same time, we are offering the most expansive range of programs in our history at our new 34th Street Location.
 By Labor Day, we will launch our first ever Computer Lab where clients can enhance their digital literacy skills and work on their job search.
 All funds raised by Operation Hope will support these vital programs and enable us to meet this growing demand.

 In 2020, we first launched Operation Hope at a critical time when a staggering 70% of Bottomless Closet clients had lost their jobs almost overnight.

 Since then, recovery from the lasting effects of the pandemic has taken time as the women we serve overcome not only job losses but loss of confidence and in many cases loss of their homes and even family members as well.

 This year, as demand for our services increases, our goal for Operation Hope is to raise $65,000 by Labor Day which will fund our expanded range of interview and job readiness services at our new, enhanced 34th Street location.

 We know so many of you have been there for us before and we appreciate your commitment to New York City women in need.
 Please consider supporting our efforts once again to empower the strong, resilient women we serve to get back to work and support their families.

-Any contribution you can make today – no matter how small – will give a New York City woman hope for a better future.
+Any donation you can make today, no matter how small (or big!), will be put to immediate use to provide a New York City woman in need with hope for a better future.